TrudAX/denistrunin-blog/src/posts/ax2012-inventsumfields/index.md

 ![InventDimStructure](InventDimStructure.png)

 A typical system request is to get on-hand data for an item with some dimensions, for example, the quantities of Item AA1 stored on warehouse WW1.
 And depending on the selectivity of these values, the system may use different execution plans.
-Very often executing such queries can lead to parameters sniffing and not optimal plans.
+Very often executing such queries can lead to parameters [sniffing](https://denistrunin.com/performance-sniffing) and not optimal plans.

-A typical resolution is to use literals in the query(the query will be slower and you need to maintain statistics) or to provide a plan hint, but these actions require time and constant monitoring from DBA
+A typical resolution is to use literals in the query(the query will be slower and you need to maintain statistics) or to provide a plan hint, but these actions require time and constant monitoring from DBA.

-## THe solution from the cloud
+## The solution from the cloud

 In D365FO Microsoft finally decided to resolve this problem and added all dimension fields into the **InventSum** table.